-Tackling The Construction Skills Gap
+Tackling The Construction Skills Gap14 December 2018

 This year, in partnership with Humber LEP, we commissioned Construction Industry Training Board (CITB) to undertake research into the anticipated demand for construction across our areas, to contrast that with the provision of construction workers and training within the area.
 Such insight allows us to address both the immediate and long term challenges that the construction industry faces, balancing future demand with a ready skilled, construction workforce.